Brain waves and finding your flow ~

 PERMA model of well being and being at your best.
 We can use these same elements to help find flow.

 P = Positive emotions – finding awe in your daily life helps you get in flow.
 Awe in the trees, in the birds, in the smell of the air, in amazement at the amazing machine that can take you to work every day … How much awe can you find in your daily life?

-E = Engagement – is finding your flow
+E = Engagement – what engages you?

 R = Relationships